RudyVane/JobskillsPHP/README.md

    - **vacaturetekst of URL**: Enter the URL of the job description or the text of the job description.
    - **cv**: Enter the candidate's CV.

+2. Click the **Overeenkomende vaardigheden zoeken** button for matching skills.
-2. Click the **Submit** button to initiate the process.
+3. Click the **Motivatiebrief schrijven** button to write a motivation letter.

-3. The application will then extract the required skills and tools from both the job description and the CV, and it will display the results in a table format.
-It also shows the matching percentage.
+4. The application will then extract the required skills and tools from both the job description and the CV, and it will display the results in a table format.
+It also shows the matching percentage, or it will generate a motivation letter.

 ## Acknowledgments